-If you’ve ever dreamt of devouring a handmade crepe while admiring the Eiffel Tower, we’re with you.
-It’s one of the world’s most popular tourist destinations which is why you’ll need these France travel tips before your travel there.
+We’re with you if you’ve ever dreamt of devouring a handmade crepe while admiring the Eiffel Tower.
+The city is one of the world’s most popular tourist destinations, which is why you’ll need these France travel tips before your trip there.

 No matter what kind of traveler you are — history buff, foodie, wine lover, outdoorsy — France has something for you.
-Of course, for us, we love it because France is the cultural capital of the world.
+Of course, we love France because it is the world’s cultural capital.

-As someone who lived in France, has a French family, and has been to the country countless times, I’ve learn my fair share of France travel tips.
-And, as a travel planner specializing in custom French travel itineraries, I help our curious clients understand the country before they travel there.
+As someone who lived in France, has a French family, and has been to the country countless times, I’ve learned my fair share of France travel tips.
+As a travel planner specializing in custom French travel itineraries, I help our curious clients understand the country before they travel there.

 17 Top France Travel Tips